alexrenz/AdaPM/docs/experiments-sigmod22.md

 This document provides details on the experiments of the following paper:

 > A. Renz-Wieland, R. Gemulla, Z. Kaoudi, V. Markl.
-> *Replicate or Relocate?
-Non-Uniform Access in Parameter Servers*.
+> *NuPS: A Parameter Server for Machine Learning with Non-Uniform Parameter Access*.

 The paper is available on [arXiv.org](https://arxiv.org/abs/2104.00501).